aescobar-icc/beauty-js/README.md

 # jquery.beauty.nestedfield V1.0.1

-A simple jquery plugig that allow get or set properties by name, nested properties inclusive
+A simple jquery plugin, that allow get or set properties by name, nested properties inclusive.

 ## How to use
 Setting a value